Haverhill, Suffolk: Road

 The A1307 road is the only major road that connects Haverhill to Cambridge; it also connects the town with the A11, A14 and the M11 motorway.
 This route experiences congestion with commuter traffic most mornings and evenings.

 The A1307 is classified as a very high risk of casualty route.
 A proposal exists to develop the route whereby a new dual carriageway would be built from Haverhill to Cambridge, keeping the original road open as a feeder road and local bus stop route.

 Railway

 The town no longer has a railway station; it is one of the largest towns in England, and the largest town in Suffolk, without one.
 It once had two railway stations and two interconnected railways.
 The Stour Valley Railway ran from Cambridge to Sudbury and beyond, via Haverhill North; the Colne Valley and Halstead Railway ran from Haverhill South to Marks Tey, via Castle Hedingham and Halstead.
 Both stations have since been demolished, but many bridges, cuttings and embankments are still visible in the Haverhill area.

 Rail Haverhill, formerly Cambridge to Sudbury Rail Renewal Association, is leading a campaign to re-open the railway between Haverhill and Cambridge; as of 2022, a feasibility study is underway.

 Air

 For national and international flights, Haverhill is close to London Stansted Airport, which lies approximately 21 mi to the south.
-The much smaller Cambridge City Airport also provides some domestic flights.